rob-murray/jekyll-twitter-plugin/README.md

 #### Plugin tag usage

-To use the plugin, in your source content use the tag `twitter` and then pass additional parameters to the plugin.
+To use the plugin, in your source content use the tag `twitter` and then pass additional options to the plugin, these are passed to the API.

 ```liquid
 {% plugin_type twitter_url *options %}